ModECI/MDF/examples/PyTorch/README.md

 ## MDF to PyTorch

-To export an MDF mode to PyTorch, provide an MDF model as an input to the [mdf_to_pytorch](https://mdf.readthedocs.io/en/latest/api/_autosummary/modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch.html#modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch) function.
+To export an MDF model to PyTorch, provide an MDF model as an input to the [mdf_to_pytorch()](https://mdf.readthedocs.io/en/latest/api/_autosummary/modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch.html#modeci_mdf.interfaces.pytorch.exporter.mdf_to_pytorch) function.

 The output of `mdf_to_pytorch` is a PyTorch model.